kannanjayachandran/Full-Stack-Data-Science/05. Data_Science-I/Data_visualization.md

 A violin plot is similar to a box plot, except that it also shows the probability density of the data at different values.
 It is a combination of a box plot and a kernel density plot (a histogram).

 ![Violin plot](./img/Violin.png)

+## Heatmap

+A heatmap is a two-dimensional representation of data in which values are represented by colors.
+It is useful to visualize the correlation between features. **[sns.heatmap()](https://seaborn.pydata.org/generated/seaborn.heatmap.html)**